 Choosing a birth control method is a personal choice.
 You need to consider how it will fit into your lifestyle, and how convenient, safe, and effective it will be.
 Some birth control methods can be combined to increase effectiveness and reduce the risk of sexually transmitted diseases.

-Finally, remember that experts recommend that you should wait at least 18 months before trying to get pregnant again.
 It is important to choose the most effective method that works for your plans, lifestyle, and personal history.